PencilCoder

 Coding Snippets:

-creates a variable called x that is assigned the value 0.
-If x already existed, this statement would update x with the value 0. - The statement
+• The statement x=0 creates a variable called x that is assigned the value 0.
+If x already existed, this statement would update x with the value 0.

-would be invalid in math class, but makes perfect sense here.
-It means: add 1 to the current value of x, then save that result as x. pause
+• The statement x=x+1 would be invalid in math class, but makes perfect sense here.
+It means: add 1 to the current value of x, then save that result as x.

-makes the turtle wait the given number of seconds before subsequent instructions are executed.- The
+• pause makes the turtle wait the given number of seconds before executing subsequent instructions.

 Math and Computer Concepts:

-- The examples below illustrate how variables can be used to simplify code and facilitate code maintenance.
-Both snippets trace out a hexagon.
+• The examples below illustrate how variables can be used to simplify code and facilitate code maintenance.
+Both snippets trace out a five-pointed star.
 However, the code on the right more clearly shows the logic of our work.
-Additionally, to change it to another polygon, all you need to do is change one number!
+Additionally, to draw a star with more points, all you need to do is change one number!

 Activities: